cheoarana/aks-resources/readme.md

 | `[subdomain].[domain].[com]` | `test.myamazingdomain.com` |
 | `[port]` | `8080`                                         |

+## Manifest files
+`aks.yml` file contains the configuration of a deployment and a service for better automation.

 ## License

 This library is licensed under the MIT-0 License.
 See the [LICENSE](./LICENSE) file.